-Mission Coordination introduces member to base operations and gives them sufficient background to be able to begin running a search and rescue mission.
+Mission Coordination introduces the member to base operations and gives them sufficient background to be able to begin running a search and rescue mission.

 Map and Compass classroom and field sessions prepare members to navigate using both traditional map and compass techniques as well as GPS technology.

-Survival is an overnight training in which members learn how it feels to be benighted as a field tram with only their field packs for one night and how a victim feels as they are stranded alone for another night.
+Survival is an overnight training in which members learn how it feels to be benighted as a field team with only their field packs for one night and how a victim feels as they are stranded alone for another night.

 Ongoing training consists of Basic I, Basic II, and Search Academy for every member each year.
 In addition, continuing education and re-certification classes are held for Emergency Care, Swiftwater Rescue, and Technical Rescue teams.
-Member are encouraged to attend all training’s, even if they have taken them already.
+Members are encouraged to attend all training’s, even if they have taken them already.